being4itself/RimNauts/README.md

 - SOS2 replaces vaccum tile which makes it look like an ocean (blue) / seems to add rock roofs in vaccum

+- Still adds sandstone (should just be moon rock)

 ## Roadmap

 - [x] Orbiting moon